How Tax Liens Affect Applying for a Small Business Loan

 Besides avoiding a tax lien altogether, getting your lien withdrawn is one of the best-case scenarios.

 If you’ve been issued a tax lien, your first instinct may be to just ignore the problem altogether.
-Even if it’s a mistake, the back and forth between you and the IRS or state agency may seem like a mountain you can’t overcome.
+Even if it’s a mistake, dealing with the IRS or state agency may seem overwhelming.
 But whether you’re dealing with getting a lien removed, trying to recover from a lien, or simply trying to avoid one, your best option is to educate yourself.

 Understand the benefits and downsides of each course of action, and you’ll give yourself the best chance of getting back to business as usual.